OpenMOSE/RWKV-LM-RLHF-DPO-LoRA/README.md

 This project aims to implement Direct Preference Optimization for RWKV.

 20231201: Original idea

 20240128: First version

+20240301: RWKV-6 merge & add logging (should hopefully work)

 # WARNING: Debugging, pre-release.

 ## Usages
-1. DPO dataset:
+1. Prepere DPO dataset:
    - Run `washingdpodata.ipynb`, which fetches data from https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized/
    - Modify the number of preference pairs you want to train on.
 Default to 1000.
    - It will generate 3 files, `trainset.save`, `validset.save` and `testset.save`.
 Note that validation and test sets are reserved for future use.
-2. General corpus dataset / SFT dataset:
+2. Prepare general corpus dataset / SFT dataset:
-   - You might need a general corpus or SFT corpus to maintain general performance.
-It's required as a parameter, but you can point it to the `default_text_document` and set `--dpo_general_corpus_ratio 0`.
+   - This repo allows you to perform SFT and DPO at the same time.
+You might want a general pretraining corpus or SFT corpus to maintain general performance.
+   - It's required as a parameter, but if you don't want that, you can point it to the `default_text_document` and set `--dpo_general_corpus_ratio 0`, It will only do DPO.
    - The size of the dataset might vary, but the larger the better.
    - Use `binidx` at https://github.com/Abel2076/json2binidx_tool, but if you don't have one, use `default_text_document` in this repo.
 3. Run `train.py`:
    - Currently RWKV-5 is supported; I rebased this repository to support RWKV-6.
-It should (theoretically) work, but I can't verify by now.
+It should (theoretically) work, but I can't verify it by now.
    - Takes up too much memory (24GB) for a relatively small model (0.4B).
 TODO: use LoRA to save memory.

 My training command is provided as follows: